EffectsSDK/audio-flutter-wrapper/README.md

 **NOTE**: Don't use next methods until this instance is ready.

+preload() -\> **void**
+Ability to preload all required resourses specified in config.
+This functionality make the initialization faster.
+Should be started after all configs are passed to *config* method.
+Starts prealoading asynchronous.

 run()-\> **void**
 Starts processing.
 Note: The stream that was returned by `getStream()` started providing media.